imdrr30/SnapPaste/README.md

 - Type `python3 main_win.py` for Windows.
 ![filehandler](https://github.com/revanrohith/SnapPaste/raw/master/assets/filehandler.png)
 ### Dont close either of the Windows
-- If you are running macOS or linux computer, then just enter `php -S 0.0.0.0:XXXX & python3 main_mac_linux.py` in terminal to run two processes in same window.
+- If you are running macOS or linux computer, then just enter `php -S 0.0.0.0:XXXX & python3 main_mac_linux.py` in terminal to run two processes in a window.
 ## How to sent files to PC ?
 ![index](https://github.com/revanrohith/SnapPaste/raw/master/assets/index.png)
 ![filessent](https://github.com/revanrohith/SnapPaste/raw/master/assets/filessent.png)
-- Open any browser on any connected device on the same network and type this in addressbar:
-- Your computer's local IP and portnumber which yu already entered while starting the server
+- Open Internet browser in connected device, make sure they are in same network and type your computer's local IP and portnumber you gave while starting the server
 - (i.e)`192.168.1.100:1234`
 ### In browser
 - `BROWSE`, the files you choose will be direclty sent to PC's Desktop Making it more accessible.